 The major reason that all travelers - including families - should consider ridesharing services is budget.
 Ridesharing services are usually quite a bit cheaper than taxis or car services in most cities around the world (although that price gap is closing).
 And for families sharing a single ride, they often beat services like airport shuttles that charge per person.

 In addition, both Uber and Lyft regularly offer promotions to entice new members to join and try them out, saving even more money.
-If you aren’t already a member of either or both, sign up whenever you spot a good promotion.
-(And if you want to support Trips With Tykes, you are welcome to use my Lyft referral code for $10 in ride credit: LESLIE620998.
-Note that offers change regularly but this is current as of 12/5/2022.)
+If you aren't already a member of either or both, sign up whenever you spot a good promotion.
+(And if you want to support Trips With Tykes, you are welcome to use my Lyft referral code 50% off your first two rides up to $10 off per ride: LESLIE620998.
+Note that offers change regularly but this is current as of March 2025.)

 Frequent users should also join related loyalty programs to earn additional discounts for the spending you already do.
-While Uber ended its Uber Rewards program earlier in 2022, here are the loyalty bonus partnerships that Lyft makes available:
+While Uber ended its Uber Rewards program a few years ago, here are the loyalty bonus partnerships that Lyft makes available:

-• Lyft & Delta: Link your SkyMiles and Lyft accounts to earn earning 1 mile per $1 spent on Lyft rides in the U.S. and 2 miles per $1 spent on airport rides
+- Lyft & Delta: Link your SkyMiles and Lyft accounts to earn earning 2 miles per $1 spent on Lyft rides

-• Lyft & Alaska: Link your Mileage Plan and Lyft accounts to earn earning 2 miles per $1 spent on Lyft rides in the U.S. through December 2022 & 2 miles per $1 spent thereafter
+- Lyft & Alaska: Link your Mileage Plan and Lyft accounts to earn earning 1 miles per $1 spent on Lyft rides

 2. Ridesharing helps keep you from being ripped off.